-In the last post, we breezed through Ruthie's eating experiences with baby led weaning.
+In the last post, we breezed through Ruthie's eating experiences with baby led feeding.
 Now she's two and can pretty much eat anything, including the occasional lightning bug.
 Back to the newbies (6 months old), how much food are we supposed to be giving these guys?
 And when?
 I'll answer both of those questions here along with a list of my favorite first foods.

 I use a baby-led feeding approach which is definitely modifiable by mashing with a spoon rather than offering slices if that's more comfortable.
 I actually mashed a lot of Ruthie's first foods while still encouraging self feeding - she grasped the food and moved it to her mouth or held the spoon herself.
 Introduction of solids is more of a parenting decision than a medical one.
 You are completely in charge of how & when to introduce foods.
 In the beginning, most of the food ends up encrusted in their eyebrows anyway.
 The main goal is you get both you and babe familiar with food other than their usual breast milk or formula.
 A teaspoon or two is all that baby will likely actually eat at a feeding, maybe for more than the first month of trying.